halfer/piwik-database-configuration/README.md

 (You don't need to add `[PluginsInstalled]` if you add this into the existing section of that name, of course).

-2. Add the following to the end of your `global.ini.php`.
-If you are Dockerising, you may be best just appending this to the existing file in the Piwik download, rather than maintaining your own
+2. Add the following to the end of the `[Plugins]` section in your `global.ini.php`.
+If you are Dockerising, you will need a script to insert the additional line in the right block; it is not sufficient to merely append it.
-copy:

-        [Plugins]
         Plugins[] = DatabaseConfiguration

 Running